Sinarest Sinus Side Effects

 Generic Name: acetaminophen / pseudoephedrine

-Note: This page contains side effects data for the generic drug acetaminophen / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Sinarest Sinus.
+Note: This document contains side effect information about acetaminophen / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Sinarest Sinus.

 For the Consumer